keboola/component-data-gateway/component_config/component_long_description.md

-Keboola Data Gateway long description
+Keboola Data Gateway creates a read-only Snowflake workspace and loads selected tables from your project.